Ten Commitments: Guiding Principles for Teaching Values in America’s Public Schools

 8. Peace and Social Justice

-A curriculum that values and fosters peace education would promote understanding, tolerance, and friendship among nations as well as among cultural and religious or philosophical groups.
-Education should include opportunities to learn about the United Nations’ role in preventing conflict as well as efforts to achieve social justice here in the United States.
-Students should learn about problems of injustice including what can be done to prevent and respond to them with meaningful actions that promote peace and social justice both at home and abroad.
+A curriculum that values and fosters peace education would promote the human rights of all people and understanding among all nations, cultural and religious groups.
+Students should have opportunities to learn about the United Nations’ role in preventing conflict as well as efforts to achieve social justice in the United States.
+They should learn about problems of injustice including what can be done to prevent and respond to these problems with meaningful actions that promote peace and social justice and that protect the inherent human rights of everyone both at home and abroad.

 Our behavior is morally responsible when we tell the truth, help someone in trouble, and live up to promises we've made.
 Our behavior is legally responsible when we obey a just law and meet the requirements of membership or citizenship.
 But we also have a larger responsibility to be a caring member of our family, our community, and our world.
 Stories and role-playing can help students understand responsibility and its absence or failure.
 We learn from answering such questions as: What happens when we live in accordance with fair and just rules?
 What happens when we don’t?
 What happens when the rules are unjust?